fomightez/b-roll-binder/README.md

-- **Move the right-hand border to the right of the scrolling DNA to the left if it leaves to much open space to the right side of the panel.**
+- **If too much open space is displaying on the right side of the panel, move the right-hand border, found to the right of the scrolling DNA, over to the left.**

-- **In the panel in the middle top, start the matrix rain with DNA focus by running the command below:**
+- **In the panel in the middle top, start the matrix-like rain, as if it is featuring DNA, by running the command below:**

 ```shell
 unimatrix -s 96 -u 'ACTG'